Columbia 400 Training

 We participate in CAART (Columbia/Cessna Advanced Aircraft Recurrent Training) and in Cessna’s CFAI (Cessna FITS Accepted Instructor) program.
 We also offer the following Columbia 400 training programs:

 - High Performance Endorsement

 - Flight Review (BFR)

-If you are looking for insurance-accepted or factory-approved training on the Columbia 400, contact us today find out more.
+If you are looking for insurance-approved or factory-accepted training on the Lancair Columbia 400, contact us today find out more.